 In Idaho, local governments can increase property tax collections by up to 3% (plus new construction and annexation) each year without having to ask for voter approval.
 Not every local government takes that full 3%, each year, though.
 Some don’t increase their taxes; others increase it 1% or 2%.
 But when a local government chooses not to collect the full 3% that it is legally allowed, the money it chooses not to collect is recorded, for potential future use.

 For example, if City A decides to increase its tax collection by 1% instead of the full 3% allowed by law, it forgoes a 2% increase it could have collected.
 Let’s say this extra 2% increase would have translated to $500,000 in tax collection.
-Well, officials in this city will keep a record of the $500,000 they chose not to collect, calling it a foregone balance.
+Well, officials in this city will keep a record of the $500,000 they chose not to collect, calling it a forgone balance.
 Five years later, when officials in City A want to build a new library, just increasing tax collections by 3% won’t give them enough money to do that.
-So they decide to dip into their foregone balance and, on top of imposing a 3% increase, collect that $500,000 in taxes that they did not collect five years ago.
+So they decide to dip into their forgone balance and, on top of imposing a 3% increase, collect that $500,000 in taxes that they did not collect five years ago.

-Essentially, keeping a foregone balance is a way to retroactively tax residents.
+Essentially, keeping a forgone balance is a way to retroactively tax residents.
 And many residents do not know this is happening.
 That’s because local governments do not have to be transparent about the fact that they are keeping a record of the taxes they did not collect.
 This will change July 1, however.